andy5995/c_networking_examples/README.md

 Website: https://github.com/andy5995/c_networking_examples

+## Dual Stack Echo Server

+The server listens for connections on both ipv4 and ipv6 addresses.
+To test, run the server, and in a different window, enter in either of the following (The `nc` program is required):

+    nc 127.0.0.1 12345
+    nc ::1 12345

 ## TCP File Transfer

 Transfer a plain text or binary file of any size from the client to